chrisguest75/python_examples/07_aws_boto/README.md

 TODO:

-* transparent and tls proxy https://earthly.dev/blog/mitmproxy/
+* transparent and tls proxy https://earthly.dev/blog/mitmproxy/3* use wireshark to drop connections and throttle.

 ## Reason

 Using boto3 for AWS access with python is a useful set of tools to have.
+Weirdly signed PUT urls cannot be generated with the AWS cli.
+So there's a very quick example here.

 ## Start